tanho63/tanho.ca/content/posts/2024-12-10_beginner-book/index.md

 could do the whole thing in DuckDB one day).
 The format also would be easy to adopt in different sports (soccer, basketball, baseball, hockey?) and to other domains altogether.

+Of course, I've been sitting on this idea for a while - I first started a [repo](https://github.com/nflverse/nflbeginR) for this idea ~ three years ago, and hooked my friend Sebastian Carl on it, but neither of us have made much progress owing to just general lack of time/energy more than anything.
+I still think it's a worthwhile idea and am writing this post mostly to set it free from the backlog and hope someone is inspired to pick it up!

+A similar idea has come up since then - the [SCORE project](https://scorenetwork.org/about.html) led by CMU's Stats and Data Science department project aims to provide case studies across all sports for learning statistics and data science, and has a set of modules already.
+I'm not sure if ~ learning to program in a given language is in the scope of the project - it seems to be very statistics-focused - but it could be an interesting parallel project if not...